AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-is-http-hei.md

 ## Examples {#section-eb10df7cd67e4733984810aaffd0b9e2}

-Request an image to fit into a 200x200 rectangle; top-left align the image if it is not square.
+Request an image so it can fit into a 200x200 rectangle; top-left align the image if it is not square.
 Any background area is filled with `attribute::BkgColor`.

 `http://server/myRootId/myImageId?wid=200&hei=200&align=-1,-1`

 The same image, delivered at a fixed height of 200 pixels, but with a variable width to match the aspect ratio of the image.
 In this case, the returned image never has any background fill areas.
-Note that in this case `align=` would have no effect at all.
+And, in this case, `align=` would have no effect at all.

 `http://server/myRootId/myImageId?hei=200`